MusicWeb International One of the most grown-up review sites around 2023

 Sarde, Philippe (b.1945) is a French film composer who wrote a cello concerto for the 1984 film Fort Saganne.
 The soundtrack for the film may be heard on YouTube and part of it has been recorded on vinyl by the cellist Xavier Gagnepain.

 Sardelli, Federico Maria (b.1963) is an Italian conductor, flautist and composer who has written two baroque style cello concertos, in 2008 and 2018.
-The first in G minor has been recorded by Vittorio Ceccanti for Brilliant Classics.
-He also wrote a concerto for two cello and strings.
+The first in G minor has been recorded by Vittorio Ceccanti for Brilliant Classics and may be heard on YouTube.
+He also wrote an Adagio for cello and strings from 2005, and five concertos for two cellos.

 Sargsyan, Ruben (1945-2013) was an Armenian composer who wrote four cello concertos, dating from 1977, 1979, 1989 and 1994.
 The first has full orchestral accompaniment whilst the other three are scored for chamber orchestra.
 The premiere of the second can be heard on YouTube played by Medea Abrahamyan.
 He also wrote Cogitation for cello and chamber orchestra in 2000 and this can be heard on YouTube played by Alexandr Karakhanyan.